GULibrarySandbox/data-vis-basics/content/4-convert.md

 ### Image formats

-Some publishers require that you submit images from a selected and limited range of formats.
+Most publishers require that you submit images from a selected and limited range of formats.

 For example, instructions from Wiley include to use standard image formats:

 `BMP`, `JPG`, `JPEG`, `TIF`, `WMF`, or `EPS`.

-In this example, the first four are `Raster` formats, while the last two are `Vector` formats.
-When saving an image you should choose a `Raster` format wherever possible as MSWord doesn't recognise `*.eps` and and Photoshop doesn't recognised `*.wmf`.

 Make sure to refer to the journal’s style guide for preferred formats.